 Gender Differences in Negotiations

-In their book Women Don’t Ask (2003), Linda Babcock and Sara Laschever remark that while 57 percent of male Carnegie Mellon graduate business students negotiate their starting salaries, only 7 percent of women do so – resulting in male starting salaries 7.6 percent higher than those attained by women.
+In their book, Women Don’t Ask (2003), Linda Babcock and Sara Laschever state that 57% of male Carnegie Mellon graduate business students negotiate their starting salaries.
+However, only 7% of women negotiate salaries.
+This difference results in men's starting salaries that are 7.6% higher than women's.
 Why don’t women attempt to negotiate as often as men?
-If they did so, is there any reason to think they would not do as well?
-When men and women negotiate with members of the
+If women did negotiate, is there any reason to think women would not do as well?
+When men and women negotiate with

 Dealing With Your Emotions in Negotiations